 "We must never forget that what the patient takes beyond his ability to digest does harm." ~ Samuel Gee, MD

 Good food translates to good health, this is common wisdom.
 However, sometimes even good whole foods can make a person sick.
 When fresh strawberries cause hives, a glass of milk causes stomach cramps and diarrhea, or daily bread products cause fatigue and bloating, then it is time to talk to your health care provider to determine whether an ordinary food may be causing your health problems.

-At Juniper Family Health, our naturopathic physicians offer lab testing and other methods to determine food allergies, intolerances, sensitivities and celiac disease.
+At Juniper Family Health, our naturopaths offer lab testing and other methods to determine food allergies, intolerances, sensitivities and celiac disease.
 Based on your symptoms, our naturopathic doctors can recommend which method would be best for you.